keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 I’m going to repeat this because it’s kind of a big deal.

 > *The liver will heal itself* if you just stop feeding it toxic materials like excessive fats, sugars, and alcohol.*
-Like accidentally ripping a lizard’s tail off over and over.
-If you just stop for a second you sick, sick bastard, that lizard will regrow its tail.
+Like accidentally ripping a lizard’s tail off over and over, if you just stop for a second you sick, sick bastard, that lizard will regrow its tail.

 > Overall, eating healthy whole foods is the best thing you can do for your liver.

 Which, seriously, is what almost every single one of my nutrition-based articles come back to.

-Heather Alexander wrote, “If you switch to a healthy, plant-based diet of lean proteins, whole grains, fruits, and vegetables, you will likely get all the benefits detox products claim to offer, including inflammation reduction, improved digestions, more energy, and a boost to your immune system.”[^16]
+Heather Alexander wrote, “If you switch to a healthy, plant-based diet of lean proteins, whole grains, fruits, and vegetables, you will likely get all the benefits detox products claim to offer, including inflammation reduction, improved digestion, more energy, and a boost to your immune system.”[^16]

 So, a detox, such as a juice cleanse, isn’t actually going to “detox” your liver.
 It won’t even heal your liver.

 But maybe you still like doing them.
 You might see it as a jump start to eating healthier.
+Great!
+I get it.
+Been there.
+Done that.

-Something to keep in mind: Not all cleanses are created equally.
+But, something to keep in mind: Not all cleanses are created equally.

 Some are down right dangerous.